 Henry Hackett is the editor of a New York City tabloid.
 He is a workaholic who loves his job, but the long hours and low pay are leading to discontent.
 Also, publisher Bernie White faces ...
 See full summary »

 Four mental patients on a field trip in New York must save their caring chaperon, who ends up being taken to a hospital in a coma after accidentally witnessing a murder, before the killers can find him and finish the job.

 An ice hockey star is accosted by a youth gang who attempt to rob him; after he chases them off he catches the youngest member and gives him a ride home, where he meets the boy's mother.
 A ...
 See full summary »

 A nebbish of a morgue attendant gets shunted back to the night shift where he is shackled with an obnoxious neophyte partner who dreams of the "one great idea" for success.
 His life takes a bizarre turn when a prostitute neighbour complains about the loss of her pimp.
 His partner, upon hearing the situation, suggests that they fill that opening themselves using the morgue at night as their brothel.
 Against his better judgement, he gets talked into the idea, only to find that it's more than his boss that has objections to this bit of entrepreneurship.
 Written by

 Kenneth Chisholm <email@example.com>

-Stand back, this is Bill.
-Idea to eliminate garbage.
-Edible paper.
-You eat it, it's gone!
-You eat it, it's outta there!
-No more garbage!
+This is Bill.
+Idea to eliminate garbage: edible paper.
+You see, you eat it, it's gone.
+Eat it, it's out of there!

 See more »